National Defence Academy and Naval Academy Examination: Examination Process

 The NDA Exam is conducted in two stages: a written examination and an interview by the Services Selection Board (SSB).

 Written Examination

-The written examination consists of two papers: Mathematics and General Ability Test (GAT).
+The written examination consists of two papers: Mathematics and the General Ability Test (GAT).
 Both papers are objective type and are conducted on the same day.
 The Mathematics paper evaluates the candidates' mathematical aptitude, while the GAT paper assesses their English language proficiency, general knowledge, and reasoning abilities.

 Services Selection Board Interview

 Candidates who qualify in the written examination are called for the Services Selection Board (SSB) interview.
 The SSB interview consists of various stages, including intelligence and personality tests, group discussions, psychological tests, and personal interviews.

 Administration

 The NDA Exam is administered by the Union Public Service Commission (UPSC), which is a constitutional body responsible for recruiting personnel for various government services and posts.
 The UPSC ensures the fair and transparent conduct of the examination process, including the release of notifications, application acceptance, examination schedules, result declaration, and the final selection of candidates.